Gavin Newsom: Homelessness and housing shortage

+In October 2023, Newsom vetoed several bills aimed at expanding access to housing assistance including the California Social Housing Act.
+One was a bill to repurpose unused state-owned land for affordable housing, which he said infringed on state sovereignty.
+Another would have expanded the number of people who qualify for state housing assistance.
+A third would have mandated that Medi-Cal cover the cost of housing assistance.
+Newsom has signed the Abundant and Affordable Homes Near Transit Act, Affordable Housing on Faith and Higher Education Lands Act, California Assembly Bill 2097 (2022) and California HOME Act.
+In August 2024, Newsom warned counties that did not remove their homeless encampments that failure to do so would result in their state funding being cut off the next year.
+He issued this warning after personally visiting and clearing out a Los Angeles homeless encampment without notifying the city beforehand.
+In September 2025, Newsom vetoed Assembly Bill 1840 which sought to prohibit the disqualification of applicants to California Housing Finance Agency home purchase assistance programs based solely on their immigration status.

 Water management

 Newsom supports a series of tentative water-sharing agreements that would bring an end to the dispute between farmers, cities, fishers, and environmentalists over how much water should be left in the state's two most important rivers, the Sacramento and San Joaquin, which flow into the Delta.

-Native American genocide
+Native American relations

 In a speech before representatives of Native Americans in June 2019, Newsom apologized for the genocide of Native Americans approved and abetted by the California state government upon statehood in the 19th century.
 By one estimate, at least 4,500 Native Californians were killed between 1849 and 1870.
 Newsom said, "That's what it was, a genocide.
 No other way to describe it.
 And that's the way it needs to be described in the history books."
+In October 2024, Newsom signed AB 3074, the "California Racial Mascots Act", which prohibits K-12 schools not run by recognized Native American tribes from using "derogatory" names or mascots.